-Continuation and further development of material and strategies introduced in English Composition I. Primary emphasis on composition, including research strategies, argumentive writing, evaluation, and analysis.
-PREREQUISITE: ENGL 1010 WITH A "C" OR HIGHER
+Continuation and further development of material and strategies introduced in English Composition I. Primary emphasis on composition, including research

-Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web,
+Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web, LCTCS

 ENGL 1060 - Technical Writing

 The ability to communicate technical information - whether oral, visual, or written - is a skill that is essential for all successful professionals.
 This course is designed to prepare students to make effective presentations and documents by building an understanding of the context in which communication occurs, the ethical issues involved, the identities and needs of audiences, and the methods and strategies for organizing and presenting information.